mmazurk/binary-search-oct23/README.md

 # Interview Practice

 This is me practicing for my coding interview.
-For many of these problems I just paste them into the Chrome or Edge devloper console as a snippet and then test them with different cases.
+I test these the Chrome or Edge devloper console by usring a snippet.

+- **binary-search.js** needs to be refactored